orbitalgames/play-games-plugin-for-unity/README.md

 * [turn-based multiplayer](TBMP.md)
 * [real-time multiplayer](RTMP.md)

-All features are available on Android and iOS.

 Features:

 * easy GUI-oriented project setup (integrated into the Unity GUI)
-* cross-platform support (Android and iOS) with no need for platform glue code.
+* cross-platform support with no need for platform glue code.
 * (Android) no need to override/customize the player Activity
 * (Android) no need to override/customize AndroidManifest.xml
-* (iOS) integrates into XCode build

 System requirements: